dominicaq/cprogramming/README.md

 # C Programming Fall 2018

 ## Crack 2 & 3
-These projects perform the same function but are different in efficiency, the main goal is to find the non hashed version of a password in the hash file using a large dictionary of words and hashing them to find matches.
-(Hashes are in MD5)
+These projects perform the same function but are different in runtime.
+They will fill a dictonary with hashed password and then compare the non hashed passwords in the `rockyou` files to find matches.
+(Hashes are MD5)

-Crack3 uses structs, qsort, and bsearch O(logn)
+Crack2: $O(n^2)$ - Bubble sort

-Crack2 uses Bubble sort O(n^2)
+Crack3: $O(logn)$ - Qsort and Bsearch

 Sample Output:
 ```